Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Serre quotients and proof of Main Theorem

 \section{Serre quotients and proof of Main Theorem}

-The goal of this section is to give a proof of Theorem \ref{T:BurbanDrozd}, which is the main tool of our approach.
-To do that we need the technique of Serre quotient categories, studied in details in the thesis of Gabriel \cite{Gabriel}, see also \cite{Popescu}.
+The goal of this section is to give a proof of Theorem \ref{T:BurbanDrozd}.
+To do that we need the technique of Serre quotient categories, studied by Gabriel in his thesis \cite{Gabriel}, see also \cite{Popescu}.

-\begin{definition} For a Noetherian ring $\rA$ let $\art(\gA)$ be the category of finite length modules.
+\begin{definition} For a Noetherian ring $\rA$ let $\art(\gA)$ be the category of finite length mo\-dules.
 Then $\art(\rA)$ is a thick subcategory, i.e.~it is closed under taking kernels, cokernels and extensions inside of $\rA\mathsf{-mod}$.
 The Serre quotient category

 is defined as follows.

 1. The objects of $\MM(\rA)$ and $\rA\mathsf{-mod}$ are the same.